-Being a team leader can be quite challenging, especially when you want to be effective.
-There are several times when you have to shuffle between being an assertive taskmaster and maintaining a congenial rapport with your team members.
-That being said one vital function that you perform as a leader is evaluating employees and their potential to benefit organizational growth.
-This is a crucial responsibility because only a leader who understands employee potential will be able to engage and retain potential employees thus amplifying the success of the organization.
-That being said, it is usually easier to evaluate others, but what about evaluating yourself?
-Whether you are a “born leader” or one that has earned his place at the position of a leader, you need self-assessment.
+Being a team leader can be quite challenging, especially when you want to be effective, there are several times when you have to shuffle between being an assertive taskmaster and maintaining a congenial rapport with your team members.
+That being said one vital function that you perform as a team leader in evaluating employees and their potential to benefit organizational growth.
+This is a sensitive responsibility and must be handled carefully.
+Is that being said it might be a task easily accomplished as one may find it easier to evaluate others, but what about evaluating self?
+Are you good enough?
 Are you sure you’re performing to the best of your capabilities?
-Are you peaking?
-Is your performance stable or inconsistent?
-These are a few questions that you should be able to answer in order to examine your skills, traits, competencies, abilities, and experience.
+Are you peaking, is your performance stable or inconsistent?

 It’s hard when it comes to evaluating ourselves; the pressure of what?
 Takes a toll on your mind and body (is it a fact?).
-Being a team leader is not easy and it’s distressing to constantly wonder whether you’re a good one?
+Being a team leader is not easy and its worst to constantly wonder whether you’re a good one?
 Too often team leaders’ underrate the importance of constant performance improvement and the time it takes to keep growing and developing your skills.
 Becoming an effective team leader is a protracted and laborious process.
 You have to constantly keep learning and updating and growing your knowledge base and expanding your skill sets.
 It is a process driven by personal intent and takes years to perfect the process.

-Here are 10 check boxes that will help you understand yourself and your effectiveness as a team leader or here are 10 traits of an effective team leader :
+Here are 10 checkboxes that will help you understand yourself and your effectiveness as a team leader or here are 10 traits of an effective team leader :